great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_s3_datasource.rst

                 3           4  Allison, Mrs Hudson JC (Bessie Waldo Daniels)    1st  25.00  female         0        1
                 4           5                  Allison, Master Hudson Trevor    1st   0.92    male         1        0

             **Note** : In the current example, the yaml config will only create a connector to the datasource for the current session.
 After you exit python, the datasource and configuration will be gone.
-To make the datasource and configuration persistent, please add information to  ``great_expectations.yml`` in your ``great_expectations/`` directory.
+To make the datasource and configuration persistent, please copy-paste your yaml_config string into the data_sources section in your  ``great_expectations/great_expectations.yml`` config file.

             If something about your configuration wasn't set up correctly, ``test_yaml_config`` will raise an error.
 Whenever possible, test_yaml_config provides helpful warnings and error messages.
 It can't solve every problem, but it can solve many.